cosmos/cosmos-sdk/docs/spec/ibc/optimizations.md

 ([Back to table of contents](README.md#contents))

 The above sections describe a secure messaging protocol that can handle all normal situations between two blockchains.
-It guarantees that all messages are processed exactly once and in order, and provides a mechanism for non-blocking atomic transactions spanning two blockchains.
-However, to increase efficiency over millions of messages with many possible failure modes on both sides of the connection, we can extend the protocol.
-These extensions allow us to clean up the receipt queue to avoid state bloat, as well as more gracefully recover from cases where large numbers of messages are not being relayed, or other failure modes in the remote chain.
+All messages are processed exactly once and in order, and applications can guarantee invariants over their combined state on both chains.
+IBC can be further extended and optimized to provide additional guarantees and minimize costs on the underlying blockchains.
+We detail two extensions: packet timeouts, and packet cleanup.

 ### 4.1 Timeouts

-Sometimes it is desirable to have some timeout, an upper limit to how long you will wait for a transaction to be processed before considering it an error.
-At the same time, this is an obvious attack vector for a double spend, just delaying the relay of the receipt or waiting to send the message in the first place and then relaying it right after the cutoff to take advantage of different local clocks on the two chains.
+Application semantics may require some timeout: an upper limit to how long the chain will wait for a transaction to be processed before considering it an error.
+Since the two chains have different local clocks, this is an obvious attack vector for a double spend - an attacker may delay the relay of the receipt or wait to send the packet until right after the timeout - so applications cannot safely implement naive timeout logic themselves.

-One solution to this is to include a timeout in the IBC message itself.
-When sending it, one can specify a block height or timestamp on the **receiving** chain after which it is no longer valid.
-If the message is posted before the cutoff, it will be processed normally.
-If it is posted after that cutoff, it will be a guaranteed error.
-Note that to make this secure, the timeout must be relative to a condition on the **receiving** chain, and the sending chain must have proof of the state of the receiving chain after the cutoff.
+One solution is to include a timeout in the IBC packet itself.
+When sending a packet, one can specify a block height or timestamp on chain `B` after which the packet is no longer valid.
+If the packet is posted before the cutoff, it will be processed normally.
+If it is posted after the cutoff, it will be a guaranteed error.
+In order to provide the necessary guarantees, the timeout must be specified relative to a condition on the receiving chain, and the sending chain must have proof of this condition after the cutoff.

-For a sending chain _A_ and a receiving chain _B_, with _k=(\_, \_, i)_ for _A:q<sub>B.send</sub>_ or _B:q<sub>A.receipt</sub>_ we currently have the following guarantees:
+For a sending chain `A` and a receiving chain `B`, with an IBC packet `P={_, sequence, _, _, _}`, the base IBC protocol provides the following guarantees:

 _A:M<sub>k,v,h</sub> =_ &#8709; _if message i was not sent before height h_